stschiff/compPopGenWorkshop2019_docs/contents/07_qpgraph/qpGraph.md

 # Estimating Admixture Graphs with _qpGraph_

-Based on previous analyses we can try to reconstruct a model that includes the described observations in an admixture graph, which combines in an unique model multiple groups that can be single individuals or larger populations.
+Based on previous analyses we can try to reconstruct a model that includes the described observations in an admixture graph, which combines in an unique model the relationships between multiple groups that can be single individuals or larger populations.
 For that we are going to use _qpGraph_ (also known as ADMIXTUREGRAPH) part of the package ADMIXTOOLS [Patterson et al. 2012](http://www.genetics.org/content/192/3/1065.short). _qpGraph_ relies on an user-defined topology of the admixture graph and calculates the best-fitting admixture proportions and branch lengths based on the observed f-statistics.

-As reported in the Method section of [Lipson and Reich 2017](https://academic.oup.com/mbe/article/34/4/889/2838774): “Our usual strategy for building a model in ADMIXTUREGRAPH is to start with a small, well-understood subgraph and then add populations (either unadmixed or admixed) one at a time in their best-fitting positions.
-This involves trying different branch points for the new population and comparing the results.
-If a population is unadmixed, then if it is placed in the wrong position, the fit of the model will be poorer, and the inferred split point will move as far as it can in the correct direction, constrained only by the specified topology.
-Thus, searching over possible branching orders allows us to find a (locally) optimal topology.
-If no placement provides a good fit (in the sense that the residual errors are large), then we infer the presence of an admixture event, in which case we test for the best-fitting split points of the two ancestry components.
-After a new population is added, the topology relating the existing populations can change, so we examine the full model fit and any inferred zero-length internal branches for possible local optimizations.”
 ## Overview method

 The general approach of an admixture graph is to reconstruct the genetic relationships between different groups through a phylogenetic tree allowing for the addition of admixture events.
 The method operates on a defined graph’s topology and estimates f2, f3, and f4-statistic values for all pairs, triples, and quadruples of groups, compared to the expected allele frequency correlation of the tested groups.
 For a given topology, _qpGraph_ provides branch lengths (in units of genetic drift) and mixture proportions.
 Groups that share a more recent common ancestor will covary more than others in their allele frequencies due to common genetic drift.
 We should keep in mind that the model is based on an unrooted tree and that while we show graphs with a selected outgroup as the root, the results should not depend on the root position.

 > Note: The reconstructed graph is never meant to reflect a comprehensive population history of the region under study but the best fitted model to the limit of the available groups and method’s resolution.

+As reported in the Method section of [Lipson and Reich 2017](https://academic.oup.com/mbe/article/34/4/889/2838774): “Our usual strategy for building a model in ADMIXTUREGRAPH is to start with a small, well-understood subgraph and then add populations (either unadmixed or admixed) one at a time in their best-fitting positions.
+This involves trying different branch points for the new population and comparing the results.
+If a population is unadmixed, then if it is placed in the wrong position, the fit of the model will be poorer, and the inferred split point will move as far as it can in the correct direction, constrained only by the specified topology.
+Thus, searching over possible branching orders allows us to find a (locally) optimal topology.
+If no placement provides a good fit (in the sense that the residual errors are large), then we infer the presence of an admixture event, in which case we test for the best-fitting split points of the two ancestry components.
+After a new population is added, the topology relating the existing populations can change, so we examine the full model fit and any inferred zero-length internal branches for possible local optimizations.”

 ## Data

-For this lesson, we are going to use modern and ancient DNA data analysed in the recently published study about the settlement of the Americas [Posth et al. 2018](https://www.sciencedirect.com/science/article/pii/S0092867418313801)
+For this session, we are going to use modern and ancient DNA data analysed in the recently published study about the settlement of the Americas [Posth et al. 2018](https://www.sciencedirect.com/science/article/pii/S0092867418313801)

 The genotype data is in `EIGENSTRAT` format and exclude from the `1240K panel` a subset of SNPs that are transitions in CpG sites.
 Those Cytosines are prone to be methylated and if deamination (the typical chemical modification of ancient DNA) occurs at the same position Cytosine is directly converted into Thymine without becoming Uracil.
 Thus, the resulting CtoT modification cannot be removed with an enzymatic reaction like performing uracil-DNA glycosylase (UDG) treatment.
 This results in additional noise in ancient DNA data that can be reduced by excluding those SNPs.
 This is especially relevant when analysing ancient samples that have been processed using different laboratory protocols.

 The path to the data we are going to work on is the following:

     /data/qpGraph/Posth2018_Americas.packedancestrymapgeno
     /data/qpGraph/Posth2018_Americas.ind
     /data/qpGraph/Posth2018_Americas.snp

 ## Preparing the parameter file

-In order to run _qpGraph_ we need to prepare a parameter file that we can call `parQpgraph` and where we change <filename> with the names above.
+In order to run _qpGraph_ we need to prepare a parameter file that we can call `parQpgraph` and where we change `filename` with the names above.

     DIR: /data/qpGraph
     genotypename: DIR/<filename>.packedancestrymapgeno